 #2.
 A Handbook for Mechanical Engineering Paperback

-This is like the most condensed notes that covers all the main points of mechanical engineering.
+This is like the most condensed notes that cover all the main points of mechanical engineering.

-A great handy book that you should always have in your bag whenever you are travelling.
+A great handy book that you should always have in your bag whenever you are traveling.

 It’s a great book for revising.